Gasim bey Zakir: Problems with Tarkhan-Mouravi

+Poetry

+Gasim bey was the prominent representative of critical realism of Azerbaijani literature in the first half of the 19th century.
 Some of Zakir's complaints and pleas for help (shekayat-nameh), which he wrote in verse, have been preserved and published.
 These works, written in masterful verse, were addressed to influential fellow countrymen such as Mirza Fatali Akhundov and the first Azerbaijani novelist Ismayil bek Kutkashensky, who had achieved a high rank in the Imperial Russian Army.
-Zakir's writing style was influenced by Molla Panah Vagif (1717-97).
+Zakir's writing style was influenced by Molla Panah Vagif (1717–97).
 Zakir, like Vagif, preferred the simple popular lyric forms used in the ashik folk literature.
 Zakir also wrote some poems in Persian and in traditional metric forms, as well as some pieces in rhymed prose.
-Zakir's fables in verse, were written in the then common oriental tradition first attested in Kalīla wa-Dimna, however, they may also be influenced by Ivan Krylov's (1768-1844) adaptations.
+Zakir's fables in verse were written in the then-common oriental tradition first attested in Kalila wa-Dimna; however, they may have also been influenced by Ivan Krylov's (1768–1844) adaptations.
 In Zakir's works a number of Russian words from the terminology of administration made their first appearance in Azerbaijani.

 Zakir's poetry was first published in 1854 in the Tiflis-based newspaper Kavkaz and in 1856 in Temir-Khan-Shura (now Buynaksk) by Mirza Yusuf Nersesov Karabaghi.

-Creativity

-Gasim bey was the prominent representative of critical realism of Azerbaijani literature in the first half of the 19th century.
-Gasim bey's poetry is characterized by diversity of genres.
-In lyric poetry the poet follows Molla Panah Vagif's traditions, writes gazals, goshmas, gerayli, in which he glorifies love.

-Zakir, the author of lyrics and beautiful patterns of love poetry, was famed for his satirical works.
-Zakir sharply criticized tsar's officers and arbitrariness of local beys (landlords) and clergies.

-Today Zakir's literary legacy has been preserved in verses ranging from sharply critical satire to the tender lyrics praising pure and passionate love.